GeordyJ/log_lammps_reader/README.md

 - Better data parsing, skips rows if they are invalid (e.g missing newline, non-numeric characters in the log)
 - Only stores the needed thermo run data specified by user
 - Also able to get lines in the log file which starts with a certain string prefix (e.g 'fix ...')
+- Compiled code ensures that it does not any other dependencies at execution.

 ## Installation